OpenWaterFoundation/owf-tstool-zabbix-plugin/doc-user-mkdocs-project/docs/datastore-ref/Zabbix/Zabbix.md

 *   The `LocationId` is set to:
     +   The Zabbix host, which is typically the machine name or IP address.
 *   The `DataSource` is set to:
-    +   The Zabbix host group name.
+    +   The Zabbix host group name:
+        -   If the host is assigned to multiple groups, the default is the first host group.
+        -   Use the datastore configuration property `PreferredHostGroupName` to control the host group name assignment.
     +   If multiple systems are monitored, the host group typically corresponds to the system.
 *   The `DataType` is set to: